muneshkumar578/document-gpt/README.md

 ## Overview

 This project implements a document-based GPT system that answers questions based on a collection of internal documents.
-The system leverages OpenAI's powerful tools, including the GPT model, Vector stores for efficient document indexing and retrieval, and OpenAI Assistants for enhanced interaction capabilities.
+The system leverages OpenAI's tools, including the GPT model, Vector stores for efficient document indexing and retrieval, and OpenAI Assistants for enhanced interaction capabilities.

 ### Approach

 I chose to use the OpenAI for this implementation due to ease of integration, allowing for rapid development within the given time constraints (i.e. 2 days).
-This approach prioritizes quick deployment and high-performance results over the alternative of using open-source models, which would require more setup time and infrastructure management.
+This approach prioritizes quick deployment and desired results over the alternative of using open-source models, which would require more setup time and infrastructure management.

 ## Features